Whether shopping from home or visiting us in person, make the most of your shopping experience.

 The straps dig into your shoulders.

 This is because the straps are supporting the breast.
+Loosen the straps.
 90% of your support should come from the band.
-Only 10% of support should come from the straps - Go down a band size.
+Only 10% of support should come from the straps - If your breasts aren't supported, go down a band size.

 The sides of the bra cut into and irritate your underarm.